dmoisset/s5/starship/build.md

 The base frames below are organized by size (from smallest to largest) and cost in Build Points (with less expensive frames coming first within a size).
 In general, the size and expansion bay capacities of a base frame can’t be changed without a great deal of time and money (and the GM’s permission), so it can be more effective to just start over with a different base frame when upgrading those aspects of a starship.

+Note that some of the stats provided in a base frame will later be adjusted by the ship equipment of loadout.
+For example, each frame lists a maneuverability, but adding armor to the ship may result in a penalty to the final value.

 <div class="statblock">

 # Racer